rainerborene/simplepay/README.md

 $ ./bin/simplepay
 ```

-## Design decisions
+## Design Decisions

-- use `to_s` and regular expression on `CreditCard#valid?` method to validate
+- using `to_s` and regular expression on `CreditCard#valid?` method to validate
-  length and numeric type. an alternative is to use logarithm method to get
+  length and numeric type. you could use logarithm method to get the number of
-  the number of digits.
-I didn't benchmark both methods to see which one is more
+  digits as an alternative.
+I didn't benchmark both methods to see which one is
-  efficient yet.
+  more efficient yet.

 - `autoload` modules is a best practice on large ruby libraries.

-- control version software from day zero. `git` is all about communication
+- version control software from day zero. `git` is all about communication
   not only file versioning.

+- easy distribution on RubyGems with the current skeleton.

+- declined charges raises `CardError` exception. you can rescue and ignore it.

 - no external dependencies.

-## Specs
+## Spec

 ```bash
 $ rake test